corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 ## Covers and nerves

 Cardinality reduction techniques can be used to model a large number of cases represented by a large number of variables as a smaller number of clusters with similarity or overlap relations among them.
-The deterministic sampling procedures maxmin and lastfirst provide clusters (cover sets) defined by proximity to the landmark cases and relations defined by their overlap.
+The deterministic maxmin and lastfirst procedures provide clusters (cover sets) defined by proximity to the landmark cases and relations defined by their overlap.
 The clusters obtained by these procedures occupy a middle ground between the regular intervals or quantiles commonly used to cover samples from Euclidean space and the emergent clusters obtained heuristically by penalizing between-cluster similarity and rewarding within-cluster similarity.
 The maxmin procedure produces cover sets of (roughly) fixed radius, analogous to overlapping intervals of fixed length, while the lastfirst procedure produces cover sets of fixed size, analogous to the quantiles of an adaptive cover.
 This makes them natural solutions to the task of covering an arbitrary finite metric space that may or may not contain important geometric or topological structure [@Singh2007].